wxWidgets/wxWidgets/docs/readme.txt

 wxWidgets is distributed in source form in several archive formats.
-ZIP and 7z archives are for Microsoft Windows users and contain the files with DOS/Windows line endings while the compressed tar archives are for Unix systems (including OS X) and contain the files with Unix line endings.
+ZIP and 7z archives are for Microsoft Windows users and contain the files with DOS/Windows line endings while the compressed tar archives are for Unix systems (including macOS) and contain the files with Unix line endings.
 Please notice that some Windows tools still don't accept files with Unix line endings and that compiling sources with DOS line endings under Unix will fail, so please choose the correct file for your system.